kairos-io/kcrypt-discovery-challenger/pkg/attestation/README.md

 ### Implementation Notes
 - EK→AK binding is proven by successful credential activation (no separate AK certification step required).
 - PCR quote structure contains both quote/signature and the actual selected PCR values.
+- PCR quote signature is cryptographically verified using the AK public key to ensure PCR authenticity.
+- PCR values are verified against the TPM quote digest to ensure they are cryptographically bound to the quote.
-- This package owns message marshalling/unmarshalling so consumers don’t need to manage encoding details.
+- This package owns message marshalling/unmarshalling so consumers don't need to manage encoding details.

 ### Attestator (Injected Policy)
 The Attestator is provided by the consumer and is called after cryptographic verification succeeds.
 It decides selective enrollment/validation and returns the passphrase.